Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 Motor overcurrent effect

 If the overcurrent value is not very large, it can cause the motor to overheat.
-If the situation still for longer time the motor will burn out.
+If the situation still for a longer time the motor will burn out.

-A smaller value for a long time will increase the motor temperature, overheat it and burn it out.
+A smaller value for a long time will increase the motor temperature, overheat it, and burn it out.

 I have written an article about Motor Temperature Rise, read it for more information.